Please lose yourself in this book

 For make no mistake: this peculiar, funny, and disturbing book is more than an exercise in the literature of exhaustion.
 Reading Nog can also be an initiation of sorts, or at least a strange and pitilessly illuminating trip.
 This is as it should be, for it was published in the hot and heady year of 1968, when America’s exploding counterculture was pushing the envelope of experience to the breaking point of intensity and anomie.
 So while Nog’s impersonal dialogue and nihilistic undertow reflects the “postmodern” literary concerns of the time, the novel is also a paradoxical manifestation of the ethos of experience that impelled so many Beats and freaks and longhairs on an errant journey of consciousness that could be as aimless and desperate as it was joyous or spiritual.
 Wurlitzer’s protagonist is on a journey as well, although it is more than a little aimless.
 A wanderer who floats about the West Coast, Nog discards and invents memories and motivations while drifting through a variety of hippie scenes.
 At the same time, another journey is unfolding, as Wurlitzer’s language wanders to the very edges of subjectivity, where the narrator’s stream of consciousness spills and swirls outside of the ordinary boundaries of selfhood.

 This experiment inevitably worms its way into the reader’s head as well.
 For there is no way to follow the errant path of this strange nonhero—who may or may not actually be named Nog—without being infected with Wurlitzer’s half-catatonic, half-Zen deconstruction of our ordinary experience of self and language.
 Though Nog is in no ways philosophical, the fractured, disassociated voice of its narrator reflects a sobering philosophical recognition that our fundamental sense of identity—of being an agent who possesses personality, desire, memory—is in many ways a fabrication, if not an outright illusion.
-This realization is the esoteric kernal of the 60s consciousness, the empty diamond at the heart of LSD.
+This realization is the esoteric kernel of the 60s consciousness, the empty diamond at the heart of LSD.
 Its recognition could take one towards Asian mysticism, with its dismissal of ordinary personality, as readily as it might heighten the desire to drown this no-self in hedonism.
 But there is a literary expression of the predicament as well, for one of the foundations of the constructed self—perhaps the primary material—is language.
 I, me, mine are all words that anchor the turbulent stream of consciousness, giving “us” a toe-hold amid a ceaseless flow of sensations and impulses.
 By turning language back on itself, by experimenting with its forms and forces, the apparent solidity of the “I” we try to hang our hats on begins to dissolve.
 “The subject,” as the French philosophes would have it, disappears.

 If the self is a story we tell ourselves, then those avant-garde story-tellers eager and willing to undermine their own game become hermenauts of the new subjectivity.
 In Ulysses, Joyce experimented with the forms of fiction in order to experiment with subjectivity itself, and especially to probe the contours and paradoxes of the “stream of consciousness” that William James had established as the foundation of human perception.
 Joyce made room for epiphany, but in the works of a number of challenging postwar novelists—including Burroughs, Beckett, and Robbe-Grillet—the tango between self and language grows increasingly desultory, aphasiac, and absurd.
 Perhaps the most comic example is Thomas Pynchon’s Gravity’s Rainbow, whose protagonist Tyrone Slothrop simply disappears in the second half of the novel, with neither rhyme nor reason.